 postscript:

-Brutus recently, October of 2010, was diagnosed with a malignant melanoma tumor on the back of his tongue.
-Through the great work of Dr. Choi at Pacifica Pet Hospital, the tumor was entirely removed.
-Since the operation, Brutus has been receiving a melanoma vaccine from San Francisco Veterinary Specialists that has not yet been approved for humans, but has been approved for dogs.
-This vaccine, which is non invasive, can prolong his life anywhere from 1 to 4 years.
+On October of 2010, Brutus was diagnosed with a malignant melanoma tumor on the back of his tongue.
+Through the excellent work of Dr. Choi at Pacifica Pet Hospital, the tumor was entirely removed.
+Since the operation, Brutus has been receiving a melanoma vaccine from San Francisco Veterinary Specialists that had not yet been approved for humans, but has been approved for dogs.
+This vaccine, which is non invasive, can prolong his life anywhere from 1 to 2 years.